joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    b.
 Display the files currently stored in the vault, along with the file extension and the size of the file.

    ***Works fine.
 The file extension is at the end of the file name anyway.
-The size is read from the file in the vault.***
+The size is read from the encrypted file in the vault.***

    c.
 Display the storage space remaining on the storage device the program is running on.